neighborhoods/Prefab/README.md

             - Note: This used to be called `php_type` which is maintained for backwards compatibility
         - `record_key`
             - Name of the key containing the data that populates the class property
+            - If not set, defaults to property name
             - Note: This used to be called `database_column_name` which is still maintained for backwards compatibility
         - `nullable`
             - Whether or not this property can be null.
 If true, the builder method will surround this property with isset() before attempting to set the value on the actor